docker/compose/docs/index.md

 ---
 layout: default
-title: Compose | Fast, isolated development environments using Docker
+title: Compose: Multi-container orchestration for Docker
 ---

-<strong class="strapline">Fast, isolated development environments using Docker.</strong>

 Define your app's environment with a `Dockerfile` so it can be reproduced anywhere: